IMsumitkumar/python-basics-QnA/Functions.md

 This function named `print_args` takes a variable number of arguments and then prints each of them.

-###  Can you give an example of a Python function that uses a default value for one of its parameters?
+### Q:  Can you give an example of a Python function that uses a default value for one of its parameters?

 ```python
 def greet(name, greeting="Hello"):